wommy/rd/rd.md

 - [x] tasks were always right
 - [ ] change i3-gaps scratchpad

+  ## 1707 sometimes its nice to write a quick note
+    ' im really trying to come up with the right ways to use each medium, digital analog computer notebook, i feel like its hard

 ## 11-23
 ' i spent all this fucking time doing nothing all the time